Smoko Area

 Ilford Galerie Smooth Cotton Rag 310 gsm

-Three armchairs sit arranged on a concrete floor inside an abandoned factory workroom.
-Collapsed cardboard boxes stack against the wall.
-Steel shelving holds plastic crates.
-A galvanised rubbish bin stands near the door.
-Fluorescent fittings hang overhead.
+Three armchairs arranged on a bare concrete floor.
+Collapsed cardboard boxes stacked against the wall to one side.
+Steel shelving units holding plastic crates.
+A galvanised rubbish bin positioned near a doorway.
+Fluorescent light fittings hang from the ceiling overhead.

 Edition